 Current or intended majors: Microbiology; Gender, Women, and Sexuality Studies

 Study Abroad: Went to Spain-Berlin with Honors, Summer 2013 A-term.
 Can't say enough good things about this trip!
 Let me know if you're curious about study abroad.

 Research: Fred Hutchinson Cancer Research Center; If you're interested, definitely start early.
 URP is a good place to start.
 One of the best experiences I've ever had!

-Leadership: Global HEED, Alpha Epsilon Delta; If you have a passion for something, take on a leadership position!
+Leadership: Global HEED, Alpha Epsilon Delta, UW Leaders; If you have a passion for something, take on a leadership position!
 It's a great way to dive deeper into what you love.